 What is Shamrock?

 Shamrock is a young sprig.
 It refers to the species Trifolium dubium and Trifolium repens.
-The former is a lesser clover form while the latter is a white clover form.
-Species like Medicago lupulina, Oxalis acetoselia, and Trifolium pratense are also known as shamrock.
+The former is a lesser clover form, while the latter is a white clover form.
+Species like Medicago lupulina, Oxalis acetoselia, and Trifolium pratense are also known as shamrocks.
 Shamrock is a symbol of Ireland.
 It is used as a metaphor for the Christian Holy Trinity.

 Shamrock has a historical background.
-It was used by Saint Patrick to explain and illustrate the doctrine of Christian.
-The Shamrock has a history as a folk symbol.
-There are several pictures of Saint Patrick which depict him driving the snakes out of Ireland with a sprig of Shamrock in one hand and the cross in another.
+It was used by Saint Patrick to explain and illustrate the doctrine of Christianity.
+Shamrock has a history as a folk symbol.
+Several pictures of Saint Patrick depict him driving the snakes out of Ireland with a sprig of Shamrock in one hand and the cross in another.
 This visual concept of triskele that is used by Saint Patrick through Shamrock explains the Trinity.

-Shamrock is associated with Saint Patrick’s day. this day is observed as a national holiday in Irish.
-It is celebrated with parades and a custom of wearing Shamrock on the day.
+Shamrock is associated with Saint Patrick’s day.
+This day is observed as a national holiday in Irish.
+It is celebrated with parades and a custom of wearing a Shamrock on the day.
 Shamrock is also a national symbol of rival militias as an emblem.
-The Irishman has adopted green as a revolutionary color which is also associated with Shamrock.
+The Irishman has adopted green as a revolutionary colour which is also associated with Shamrock.

 What is Clover?

-Clover is referred to as the plant of the genus trifolium.
-The term trifolium has a Latin origin where tres means three and folium mean leaf.
+Clover is referred to as a plant of the genus Trifolium.
+The term Trifolium has a Latin origin where tres means three and folium mean leaf.
 Clover is also commonly known as a trefoil.
-The plant is generally found in the temperate northern hemisphere region and also in South America and Africa with higher altitudes.
+The plant is found in the temperate northern hemisphere region and also in South America and Africa with higher altitudes.
 The plant comes from a family of Fabaceae and a subfamily of Fabaceae.
-The tribe is trifolieae.
+The tribe is trifoliate.

 The characteristics of the plant are that they are small, biennial, annual, or short-lived perennial herbaceous plants.
 The maximum height of these plants is 30 cm.
-The plant is generally found in trifle form that is three leaves but also has other types like monofoil, bifoil, hexafoil, cinquefoil, hexafoil, and other types of leaf structure.
+The plant is found in trifle form which is three leaves but also has other types like monofoil, bifoil, hexafoil, cinquefoil, hexafoil, and other types of leaf structures.

 Main Differences Between Shamrock and Clover

-- Shamrock is generally found in Ireland while Clover is found in the temperate northern hemisphere region and also in South America and Africa with higher altitudes.
+- Shamrock is found in Ireland, while Clover is found in the temperate northern hemisphere region and also in South America and Africa with higher altitudes.

-- Shamrocks refers to a specific plant type while Clover is a broader umbrella term used to refer to a range of plants.
+- Shamrocks refer to a specific plant type, while Clover is a broader umbrella term used to refer to a range of plants.